rowcased/rowcased.github.io/codewars.md

 <!-- <a href="https://codewars.com">Codewars</a> -->
 Codewars is a user-driven site with a very active community, offering thousands of diverse coding challenges in 48 languages.
 The site uses a ‘kyu’ ranking system from _Kendo_.
 Challenges are called ‘kata’ and points 'honor'.
 Additional site privileges are granted at higher honor levels.

+<br><br>

+Codewars is a user-driven website with a highly interactive community, offering thousands of diverse coding challenges in almost 50 supported languages.
+The site borrows a ‘kyu’ rank system from _Kendo_ and refers to challenges as ‘kata’.
+Points earned are called _honor_.
+As increasing levels of honor are achieved, additional site privileges are granted to a member.

+<br><br>

 #### My involvement

 First I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding.
 C was next and I began <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata to that language.
 As my proficiency grew I added many new languages and started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
 While advancing through the ranks, I evolved from user to contributor into an ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.